CtrlK

 Completeness

-Clearly answers both what (building scalable backend systems with specific technologies and capabilities) AND when (explicit 'Use when...' clause covering designing APIs, optimizing queries, implementing business logic, handling auth, reviewing code).
+Clearly answers both 'what' (building scalable backend systems, API scaffolding, database optimization, security implementation, performance tuning) and 'when' with an explicit 'Use when...' clause listing specific trigger scenarios like designing APIs, optimizing queries, implementing business logic, and handling auth.

 3 / 3